Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/fabric-configs.md

 ## Grants with auto provisioning

-Grants with auto provisioning is not supported by Microsoft Fabric Synapse Data Warehouse at this time.
+Grants with auto provisioning is not supported by Microsoft Fabric Data Warehouse at this time.

 ## Incremental